BOOK A LACTATION CONSULT: Call, email or Text to make an appointment or find out more about a consultation. 847-987-8079

 Create a follow-up lactation care plan

 BOOK A LACTATION CONSULT:Call, email or Text to make an appointment or find out more about a consultation.
 847-987-8079What is an IBCLC?
 This is the highest level of education and achievement that a person can have in professional lactation expertise.
 During preparation to become an IBCLC, a candidate must have a minimum of 1,000 documented clinical hours of working with and counseling breastfeeding mothers, education in the following areas: breastfeeding management, human anatomy, human physiology, biology, pharmacology, infant and child growth and development, maternal health, nutrition, cultural anthropology, research, psychology, communication skills, counseling, CPR, medical terminology, medical documentation, universal safety precautions, infection control, professional ethics, legal ethics and more.
-Basic courses needed to pass board exam, click here and Core Competencies, click here.
-In addition, the IBCLC candidate must have a university degree, complete 500-2,000 clinical hours (I completed 4,000) and complete a minimum of 90 hours (I completed over 300) in lactation specific and related education.
-This is all before rhe candidate is eligible to take a rigorous exam for board credentialing.
+Basic courses needed to pass board exam, click here and Core Clinical Competencies, click here.
+In addition, the IBCLC candidate must have a university degree, complete 500-2,000 clinical hours and complete a minimum of 90 hours in lactation specific and related education.
+This is all before the candidate is eligible to take a rigorous exam for board credentialing.
 Post passing the board exam, the IBCLC must re-certify every 5 years through exam or 75 hours of additional lactation specific and related education.
 IBCLCs are passionate, compassionate and knowledgeable experts in lactation.
 Position paper on the role and the impact of the IBCLC, here.
 Serving approx. 15 mile radius of Lake Zurich.

 Beth with her lactation-consultant-in-training little friend, Jan.
 2017